KaiHelli/poe-it/README.md

 ## Documentation:

 The documentation for the api is automatically generated from the comments in the source code using `apidoc`.
-It will be served at: [http://localhost:8080/docs](http://localhost:8080/docs)
+They will be served at: [http://localhost:8080/docs](http://localhost:8080/docs)

 ## Known issues: